rc-luo/TSP-Christofides-Algorithm-Multi-Fragments-cpp/README.md

-This repository contains implementations of some searching heuristics and approximation algorithms.
+This repository contains implementations of some searching heuristics and approximation algorithms for the traveling salesman problem (TSP).